-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

-Best Ring Light Android Central 2020
+Best ring light Android Central 2022

-With more and more people working from home and conducting meetings virtually over Zoom or another video conferencing service, we might not be getting ready to head to the office.
-However, we still want to look our best.
-And part of that includes not only having the right camera angle and business-appropriate attire but also having a favorable background and good lighting.
-The best ring light for laptops is actually not a ring at all but rather shaped like a rectangle.
-The Lume Cube Video Conference Lighting Kit offers adjustable brightness, soft lighting, and can run from its extended built-in battery or via USB, making it ideal for working from home and on the go.
+It is becoming more common to work from home, at least part of the time.
+And that means sometimes conducting meetings virtually over Zoom or another video conferencing service.
+Even though we might not be ready to head to the office, we still want to look our best.
+Part of that includes having the right camera angle and business-appropriate attire (from the waist up, at least!) and having a favorable background and good lighting.
+The best ring light for laptops is not a ring at all but rather shaped like a rectangle.
+The Lume Cube Video Conference Lighting Kit offers adjustable brightness and soft lighting.
+It can run from its extended built-in battery or via USB, making it ideal for working from home and on the go.
+But there are other good options worth considering as well.

-- Best Overall: Lume Cube Video Conferencing Lighting Kit
+- Best overall: Lume Cube Video Conferencing Lighting Kit

-- Best for Using With a Phone: Elitehood 8-inch Small Ring Light
+- Best for using with a phone: Elitehood 8-inch Small Ring Light

-- Best for Sleek Look: QIAYA Selfie Light Ring
+- Best for sleek look: QIAYA Selfie Light Ring

-- Best for On-the-Go: GearLight Radiance Selfie Ring Light
+- Best for on-the-go: GearLight Radiance Selfie Ring Light

-- Best for Two or More People: Evershop Dual 8-inch Computer Selfie Ring Light
+- Best for two or more people: Evershop Dual 8-inch Computer Selfie Ring Light

-- Best for Value: Auxiwa Clip on Selfie Ring Light
+- Best for value: Auxiwa Clip on Selfie Ring Light

-Best Overall: Lume Cube Video Conference Lighting Kit
+Best overall: Lume Cube Video Conference Lighting Kit

 While it isn't technically shaped like a ring, po-tay-toe, po-taa-toe.
-This lighting kit accomplishes the same thing and works in the same way as the others on this list.
-But it offers some really great features that put it a cut above the rest, including brightness that's adjustable from 1% all the way up to 100%.
-You can also adjust the color temperature from warm orange to cool white and use the built-in frosted lens and white diffuser to further create soft and professional-looking light that's flattering to the face.
+This lighting kit accomplishes the same thing and works the same way as the others on this list.
+But it offers some really great features that put it a cut above the rest, including adjustable brightness from 1% up to 100%.
+You can also adjust the color temperature from warm orange to cool white and use the built-in frosted lens and white diffuser to create further soft and professional-looking light flattering to the face.

-Shipping with a computer mount, it has a suction cup on the end to easily affix to any laptop as well as a desktop computer, or virtually any flat surface.
+Shipping with a computer mount, it has a suction cup on the end to easily affix to any laptop and a desktop computer or virtually any flat surface.
 The built-in extended lithium-polymer battery lasts for up to 14 hours, but you can also plug it in via USB to use external power if the battery is running low.

 Another nice feature is a built-in intelligent LCD that displays the run time, selected brightness level, and color temperature.
-It's a perfect light for remote working (it's lightweight at just 0.9 lbs.), video conferencing, or even virtual school or lectures.
+It's a perfect light for remote working (lightweight at just 0.9 lbs.), video conferencing, or even virtual school or lectures.

 Pros: